LibreOffice/core/desktop/test/deployment/update/readme.txt

-The different test folders for the update are also committed in project extensions/www so that the files can be obtain via an URL.
+The different test folders for the update are also committed in project extensions/www so that the files can be obtain via a URL.
 The structure and the contents is about the same as the content of desktop/test/deployment/update
 For example in